 - Volunteer orientation slides from the Puget Sound Labor Agency

-- Storyboard for a basic volunteer orientation video from VIP 2010 participant, Greenwood Food Bank
+- Storyboard for a basic volunteer orientation from Greenwood Food Bank

-In her article posted on World Volunteer Web, The Role of Orientation in Volunteer Programmes, author Mary V. Merrill gives a clear overview on how to organize your orientation program.
 Creating a detailed volunteer handbook for all new volunteers is an essential step to orient and inform volunteers about your organization's culture, policies and expectations.
-We’ve provided a few examples of great volunteer handbooks; use them to develop your organization’s volunteer handbook.
+We’ve provided a few examples of great volunteer handbooks as well as a couple of templates you can use to develop your organization’s volunteer handbook.

 If you are providing the training in person, this excerpt from Betty Stallings' book, Training Busy Staff to Succeed with Volunteers: The 55-Minute Training Series provides advice on how to run a volunteer training session.
 Another except from Betty offers specific advice on how to train event volunteers; it comes from her book How to Produce Fabulous Fundraising Events.